Aug 22, 2019

 In order to build a notification system that is engaging and does not irk users to the point that they uninstall the application, there are few parameters or “steps” that we can follow:

 The foremost thing to be done is to understand the intent and value of a particular notification to the user.
 There is no point in wasting a user’s time with meaningless content.
 A person wouldn’t mind being interrupted as long as what they are getting in return is valuable and interesting.
 It is human nature to ignore things that are of no value to them.
 In this context, it is crucial to understand users’ needs and goals.

 Nowadays, data analytics plays an important role in helping designers understand users habits and behavior on digital platforms.
-For example: Amazon Prime, Netflix and Hotstar do a great job of personalizing their push notifications.
+For example: Discovery+, Amazon Prime, Netflix and Hotstar do a great job of personalizing their push notifications.
 They use push notifications to let users know when their favorite shows or movies are available.
 They also analyze the type of content users are watching or the shows they follow and recommend similar content.

 Based on the structure of the digital platform, there are multiple channels through which notifications are directed to the user.
 The source of these channels is the point of origin for notifications.

 Instagram notification for likes on picture

 For example on Instagram, notifications regarding the number of likes your picture gets are part of the activity update channel.
 These updates are then shown in the notification center as a collective figure.